 CRED operations using REST API

-Let us perform the CRED operations using REST API:
+Let us perform the CRED operations using the REST API:

-For creating records through REST API we use the /sobjects/ URI.
-Please make sure HTTP method is set to POST
+To create records through the REST API, use the /sobjects/URI.
+And make sure the HTTP method is set to POST.

 Step 1: Set the URI according to the object you want to insert.

-Step 2: Set the Request Body with fields and its values
+Step 2: Set the request body with fields and their values

 {